bittremieux-lab/simba/README.md

 ## NIST data

-Donwload the installer for NIST
+* Donwload the installer for NIST
-Install it in windows
+* Install it in windows
-Install LIB2NIST
+* Install LIB2NIST
-Export the library files to MSP
+* Export the library files to MSP
-Parse MSP file
+* Parse MSP file (nist_loader.py in this repository)